ddddwee1/PoseMono/README.md

 # PoseMono

+*This repo is under development and will update frequently.*

 ## Introduction

 This is a repo of monocular 3D pose estimation.
 Here we provide a full pipeline of 3D human pose estimation in monocular videos.